An Introduction to Reactive Strength Index

 Figure1: Example of results from the SQAT taken from the original publication1

-But what is RSI actually showing?
+But what is reactive strength index actually showing?
 In simple words, we are measuring how many cms of height we can achieve per millisecond of time touching the floor.

 But what is RSI actually showing?
 Well, the index is actually a ratio between two variables which in mathematics, indicates how many times one number contains another.
 We use ratios to make comparisons between two things, in this case, we are comparing the jump height (expressed in Centimeters) with the contact time (expressed in seconds), which is basically the amount of time an athlete is touching the floor in between jumps because RSI is usually calculated from Drop Jumps.